ApprenticeshipStandardsDotOrg/ApprenticeshipStandardsDotOrg/README.md

 ## Development setup
 1. [Install Elasticsearch](#elasticsearch-setup)
-2. Start `elasticsearch` in the terminal, as the setup command will run some tasks to create Elasticsearch indexes
+2. Start `elasticsearch` in the terminal, as the setup command will run some tasks to create Elasticsearch indexes.
 3. Copy `.env.sample` to `.env` and edit the `ONET_WEB_SERVICES_USERNAME` and `ONET_WEB_SERVICES_PASSWORD` variables so you can run the setup task without issue.